Planetbiru/MagicObject/manual/includes/_entity.md

 1. MagicObject::FIND_OPTION_NO_COUNT_DATA
 2. MagicObject::FIND_OPTION_NO_FETCH_DATA

 If the `MagicObject::FIND_OPTION_NO_COUNT_DATA` option is provided, the MagicObject will not count data even if a PicoPageable is provided.
 This will reduce data processing time but the user does not know how much data actually is.
-This option can be selected when dealing with very large data.
+This option can be choosed when dealing with very large data.

 If the `MagicObject::FIND_OPTION_NO_FETCH_DATA` option is given, MagicObject will not directly fetch data and store it in the object.
 Users must retrieve data one by one using the fetch method.
-This option can be selected when handling very large data so that it does not consume much memory.
+Every time an application receives data from the database, it sends it directly to either a file or an output buffer instead of collecting it in a list in memory.
+This option can be choosed when handling very large data so that it does not consume much memory.

 Example: